ujtcelvn/Ending_Extension_Mod/README.md

 Many other changes - please read the changelog.txt for more details.

+## Submod - MEEM (experiMental EEM)

+This is a submod for EEM.
+To use it, activate it and EEM at the same time on the mod selector.

+Current features include:
+* Soldiers now only live in state capitals for convenience purposes
+* Land unit build times reduced to ~1/4x

 ## Acknowledgements:

 * Thanks to arkhometha and everyone else who contributed to HPM for making HPM so this mod could be based on it